germs-lab/wafergen/README.md

 [Jin can you put an example here]

 3. Design your plate layout.
 Name this file layout_yourname_date.
-[Lanying can you put instructions here as needed]
+Lanying has wrote a SOP on how to design your plate layout with other logistics.
+Please refer here.https://github.com/germs-lab/SOPs/blob/master/Wafergen.md

 4. Make a folder in the Box Drive Folder - GERMS-Wafergen [https://iastate.box.com/s/g0tt6382aagmd3eut4at2bgljhipi53g] to place the three files above in.
 Name that folder as wafergen_yourname_date.